sighingnow/jekyll-gitbook/_pages/Provisioning.md

 | [Part 4: Provisioning on existing Customer Organization](#lab-0-part-4-provisioning-on-existing-customer-organization)                       | Watch & Understand | EASY            | 9 min            |

-# Lab 0.
-Part 1: How to create Webex Contact Center Trial
+# How to create Webex Contact Center Trial
 This video demonstrates the proces of creation Webex Contact Center Trial.
 To create a Trial it is not necessary to go through the ordering process.
 Trial tenants are a great option for partners who are willing to start with the configuration before billing started.
 > NOTE: By default the Webex Contact Center trial feature is not available in Partner Hubs.
 It can be activated only after approval.
 Please contact your PSM/CSM.
 {: .block-tip }